 We intend to undertake both substantive procedures and rely on controls approach to gain assurance.
-The controls-reliance approach covers the accounts receivable. accounts payable, payroll and cash and bank processes being serviced by the Hampshire County Council Integrated Business Centre (IBC), of which Hampshire and Isle of Wight Fire and rescue Authority is a member of.
-Hampshire County Council has engaged EY Specialists in Financial Audit and IT (FAIT) to test the effectiveness and efficiency of these controls within the service organization.
+The controls-reliance approach covers the accounts receivable, accounts payable, payroll and cash and bank processes being serviced by the Integrated Business Centre (IBC).
+The Council has engaged EY Specialists in Financial Audit and IT (FAIT) to test the effectiveness and efficiency of these controls within the service organization.
 As at the date of this report, this is ongoing and the EY Specialist team has yet to issue the results of their testing.
-We will update the Standards and Governance Committee any identified material exceptions that need to be raised to the attention of Authority as part of our reporting of audit findings.
+We will update the Audit Committee any identified material exceptions that need to be raised to the attention of Council as part of our reporting of audit findings.
 There have no changes in this approach from 2021/22.

 The Government proposals to re-establish the local authority framework on a more sustainable basis and outcome of the related consultations are likely to have an impact on scope of the audit.
 We draw your attention to the audit scope section 5 of this audit plan where we set out our current understanding of the likely impact of the proposals on our scope and approach for your 2023/24 audit.
-We will continue to provide updates of the impact of these changes to the Standards and Governance Committee where necessary to do so.
+We will continue to provide updates of the impact of these changes to the Audit Committee where necessary to do so.